Submissions to Novel Fair 2025 are now closed. All applicants will find out the outcome of their submission in December 2024.

 • There is a limit of one entry per applicant per a year.

-*Each year, we have 20 free submission places for writers from backgrounds typically underrepresented in Irish literature.
+*Each year, we have 20 free submission places available for writers who are unwaged or on low income.

 Terms & Conditions